 Sports wasn’t just a hit album – it was a monster, keeping pace with that year’s big boys, Bruce Springsteen and Prince.
 Hit single after hit single came and went, and just when things couldn’t get any better, a #1 soundtrack song, “The Power of Love” from Back To The Future, became the summer hit of 1985.

 Then, of course, comes the dreaded moment when a follow-up album is required.
 No pressure.
 So Huey and the boys recorded Fore!, a hit-filled juggernaut that went straight to the top of the charts.
 (As did two of its singles.)
 The verdict?
 A Picture This/Sports light – plenty of hits and hooks, but lacking some of the bite of earlier work.
-There were no dark moments like the ones the band had previously recorded (such as “The Only One” or “Living on a Thin Line”).
+There were no dark moments like the ones the band had previously recorded (such as “The Only One” or “Walking on a Thin Line”).
 It didn’t seem like the band was going for hits – it was just the way things worked out.
 A bunch of high-profile videos didn’t hurt the project either.
 Problem is, that the last couple of singles were so lame, that even Richard Marx would’ve laughed at them.

 What happened next: